Why a 5.5" Octave?

 Athena solves this instantly.

-On Athena narrow keys, an octave feels like a seventh on a standard piano: effortless, relaxed, natural.
+On Athena narrow keys, an octave feels like a 7th on a standard piano: effortless, relaxed, natural.

 Go try it on your piano right now—play a seventh, then an octave.